Alzheimer’s and Nutrition: Superfoods For Cognitive Health

 However, environmental and lifestyle factors also have a significant impact.

-Studies suggest that making changes to your lifestyle, such as adopting a healthy diet, engaging in physical activity, and keeping mentally stimulated, can reduce the influence of genetic predisposition on the onset and progression of Alzheimer’s.
+Studies suggest that making changes to your lifestyle, such as adopting a healthy diet, in physical activity, and keeping mentally stimulated, can reduce the influence of genetic predisposition on the onset and progression of Alzheimer’s.

 Therefore, both genetic and non-genetic factors contribute to the risk of developing Alzheimer’s.